 Introduction

 The use of plant fibres in various industries has been a hallmark of human civilization for centuries.
-While traditionally sourced from staple crops such as cotton, hemp, jute, and flax, there is a growing interest in exploring alternative and less conventional sources of fibre, particularly from ornamental crops (Sharma and Das, 2022).
+While traditionally sourced from staple crops such as cotton, hemp, kenaf, jute, and flax, there is a growing interest in exploring alternative and less conventional sources of fibre, particularly from ornamental crops (Sharma and Das, 2022).
 Ornamental plants, which are cultivated primarily for aesthetic purposes, often possess unique structural properties that make them potential candidates for fibre extraction (Singh and Patel, 2021).
-Among these plants, members of the orchid family and other ornamental species stand out due to their diverse range, durability, and adaptability to different environmental conditions.
+Among these plants, members of the orchid family and other ornamental species stand out due to their diverse range, durability, and adaptability to different environmental conditions(Add reference).

 Fibers derived from ornamental crops such as orchids, palms, grasses, and woody shrubs offer new opportunities for sustainable material production (Mohanty et al., 2002).
 These fibres, often regarded as byproducts of ornamental cultivation, hold promise for a variety of applications, from traditional handcrafts to advanced textile industries (Bhatnagar and Sain, 2005).
 The potential for these fibres lies not only in their aesthetic appeal but also in their strength, elasticity, and biodegradability, positioning them as environmentally friendly alternatives to synthetic fibres and more commonly used natural fibres (Kalia et al., 2009).